telerik/reporting-docs/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions.md

 __DescriptionAttribute__

 The DescriptionAttribute allows you to specify a description for the user function parameters.
-The description would be displayed in the Edit Expression Dialog when you select an user function.
+The description would be displayed in the Edit Expression Dialog when you select a User Function.

 __Example:__